 - Better than the store-bought ones

 Whole Wheat Flour – These Khakhras are very healthy, as they are made with Whole Wheat Flour.
 You can also mix other flours with Whole Wheat to make it healthier and give it a twist.

 Kasuri Methi – Kasuri Methi is just another name for Dried Fenugreek Leaves and the flavor of this really changes the flavor game of this rather simple snack.

 Other Ingredients – Other than the above-mentioned ingredients, we will need Salt, Hing, Red Chilli Powder, and Turmeric Powder.
 Red Chilli Powder adds a little spiciness to the Khakhra, whereas Turmeric Powders adds a nice Yellow tint.

 Step By Step Recipe

-Mix flour, Kasuri methi, salt, red chili powder, turmeric powder, hing, and 2 tbsp oil in a bowl and mix with fingers.
+Mix flour, Kasuri methi, salt, red chili powder, turmeric powder, hing, and 2 tablespoon oil in a bowl and mix with fingers.

 Add water little by little.